 This course introduces students to advanced topics in areas not covered by the program.
 Students cover these topics theoretically and using hands-on software or hardware lab experiments.
-The course emphasizes
+The course emphasizes exploration of recent technologies and advances in the area.
+The course content may change as the course is repeated.

-ECE 638 - Nano-Optical Devices Credit Hour: 3
+ECE 638 - Nano-Optical Devices

 Recently, research has focused on a new range of materials and technologies that fall under the umbrella of nanotechnology.
 Optical devices, for instant, are developed on a nanometer scale; promising a new world of scalability and integration.
 This course emphasizes on the analysis and design of nanooptical devices and systems.
 As the theme in its nature is dynamic and continuously evolving, the course is based on a combination of traditional delivery of teaching material, covering recent advances of the field, and conducting research projects carried out by the students.
 In these projects, students - with the instructor assistance- shall research. analyze and design nano-optical devices and systems.
-This will provide them an up-to-date knowledge, experience on modern design tools, and understanding of the state-ofthe-art technology.
+This will provide them an up-to-date knowledge, experience on modern design tools. and understanding of the state-ofthe-art technology.